A Note on Optimal Product Pricing: Introduction

 In our numerical experiments we find that the two methods proposed, and a generic nonlinear programming solver, always converge to the same prices, independent of initialization.
-This \emph{suggests} that the prices found by these methods may be global, \ie, the ones that truly give the highest profit subject to the pricing constraints.
+This \emph{suggests} that the prices found by these methods may be globally optimal, \ie, the ones that truly give the highest profit subject to the pricing constraints.
 But we have not shown this.
+We can also use convex optimization to compute a performance bound, \ie, a profit value that cannot be exceeded.
+Numerical experiments show that this performance bound is usually not very close to the profit our methods find.
+Even so, it is useful to know that our methods' prices are certainly no more than, say, 50\% suboptimal.

 Code and data to reproduce the results of this paper, as well as to solve general optimal pricing problems, is available at